 Minor Driver Restrictions

-Effective 10/1/09- The clerk of the court must report to MVA a child adjudicated delinquent or found to have committed a delinquent act (without an adjudication) for the offenses of (1) failing to remain at the scene of an accident involving bodily injury, death, or property damage; and (2) fleeing and eluding a police officer.
+The clerk of the court must report to MVA a child adjudicated delinquent or found to have committed a delinquent act (without an adjudication) for the offenses of (1) failing to remain at the scene of an accident involving bodily injury, death, or property damage; and (2) fleeing and eluding a police officer.
 On notification, MVA must suspend the license of the child for six months for a first adjudication or finding that the child committed the offenses and for one year for a second or subsequent adjudication or finding.
-See HB 1167/SB 219.

-(House Bill 511) Entitled: Vehicle Law – Moving Violations by Minors – Notification of Parent or Guardian, requires the MVA to notify the cosigner of a minor’s driver’s license application about every citation issued to the minor for a moving violation, instead of just a speeding violation of at least 20 MPH over the maximum speed.
-The notification must include identifying information and information about the violation as specified in the bill.
+The MVA is required to notify the cosigner of a minor’s driver’s license application about every citation issued to the minor for a moving violation, instead of just a speeding violation of at least 20 MPH over the maximum speed.
+The notification must include identifying information and information about the violation as specified in the law.

 There are limited exceptions to this: